-Current grant funding programmes, designed to advance the aims of NTS2 within rural and island communities, don't fully consider the barriers to accessing this funding and challenges in demonstrating its Barriers impact. include resource constraints, knowledge gaps and the timescales within which projects are expected to deliver measurable results.
+Current grant funding programmes, designed to advance the aims of NTS2 within rural and island communities, don't fully consider the barriers to accessing this funding and the challenges demonstrating its in impact.
+Barriers include resource constraints, knowledge gaps and the timescales within which projects are expected deliver measurable results.
 Funding bodies should be more aware of and sensitive to these barriers and adjust their evaluation criteria accordingly.